TylerTemp/SaintsField/README.md

 The first row is global control.
 Stop it there will stop all preview.

-The check of each row means auto play when you click the start in the global control.
+The check of each row means autoplay when you click the start in the global control.

 [![dotween_play](https://github.com/TylerTemp/SaintsField/assets/6391063/d9479943-b254-4819-af91-c390a9fb2268)](https://github.com/TylerTemp/SaintsField/assets/6391063/34f36f5d-6697-4b68-9773-ce37672b850c)